JoshW-dev/BostonHack-Bose/README.md

-# BostonHack-Bose
+# KWM-Bose
-Repo for BostonHack 2019 Bose AR spatial awareness idea Josh Wade, Dan Molyneaux, Spenny K
+Repo for BostonHack 2019 Bose AR spatial awareness and hands-free, voice-free control idea

-## Final Application is on the working_branch

-## Notes:
+#### Josh Wade, Spencer Kelly, Dan Molyneaux

+KWM Bose is an Android application created using Android studio and Bose AR SDK.
+The application is intented for bluetooth integradion with Bose's AR compatible devices (Bose Frames, Bose Headphones 700 and QC35 headphones II.)
+When started, the application will prompt the user to connect to a Bose bluetooth device, once connected, the orientation of the device is used to control volume.

+In awareness mode, a quick look left or right will lower the volume and turning back forward will return it to its original volume.
+This is intented to improve safety and spacial awareness for the user and to make the process of pausing music listening to talk to someone while working more seemless.
+Awareness mode can be toggled on and off by the user.

+Tilting your head to either side will raise or lower the android device volume.

+### Reference:
 	https://bosedevs.gitbook.io/bose-ar-android-workshop/

 ### Sensors: